-- Figure 3 TikTok Permission as shown within the app
+Figure 3 TikTok Permissions as shown within the app

 Data Storage Location and Security Concerns

-One of the biggest concerns surrounding TikTok is where user information is stored.
+One of the biggest concerns surrounding TikTok’s information gathering is where user information is stored.
 The TikTok website states: “We store all TikTok US user data in the United States, with backup redundancy in Singapore.
 Our data centers are located entirely outside of China, and none of our data is subject to Chinese law.”

 Related to this, TikTok has just published their first ever “Transparency Report” which details “legal requests for user information”, “government requests for content removal”, “copyrighted content take-down notices”.
 It’s notable that India, the United States and Japan were the top three countries respectively where user information was requested.
 The United States was the number one country with fulfilled request with 86% and the number one country in terms of number of accounts specified in the requests, 255.
 China is not listed which means TikTok did not receive any requests for user information in China.

 The TikTok app requests several permissions that are obvious for a social media app focused on audio and video; however, outside of U.S. users, it does not provide specific information on where the data is stored.
 It provides standard social media privacy controls which can be used to restrict access to content but does require user interaction to lock it down tightly.

 Is your organization protected from potential personal information risk?
 Learn about Information Protection.

 Subscribe to the Proofpoint Blog